clutter/wt-client/README.md

 ensures that the user ID is sent as part of the payload in any event.

-Calling `set` multiple times adds new values without clearing the old ones.
+Calling `set` multiple times merges values together, preferring new values.

-In this sense, `set` behaves like `React.Component().setState()`.
-All the values already set can be cleared with:
+Values already set can be cleared with:

 ```js
 wt.clear();